 - Collaborative Online International Learning (COIL) and remote teaching2.

 This course is accredited1 and recognised by the following bodies:

 Upon successful completion of the Leading Strategic Change through Creativity and Innovation module, and attainment of the CMI learning outcomes you will gain a Level 7 Certificate in Strategic Management and Leadership Practice and will be awarded Foundation Chartered Manager status, which will enable the use of the designation ‘fCMgr’ after your name.

-This course is accredited by the Chartered Management Institute (CMI) for the 2021 and 2022 intakes.
+This course is accredited by the Chartered Management Institute (CMI) for the 2023/24 intake.

 This module is designed to support and facilitate your exploration and understanding of the theoretical and practical foundations of contemporary topics and practices of simulation within education.
 During the module you will examine the following areas:

 - Formulating and planning of simulation to develop learning.

 - Developing learning objectives and suitability in relation to a learning community (uni-professional or inter-professional).

 - Debriefing learners following simulations (including learner support and wellbeing).

 - Evaluating the simulation learning, activity, quality and effectiveness.